(1) The purpose of the Library Loans Policy is to ensure equity in access to and availability of library collections across the University.

 (29) Materials on loan remain the student's responsibility until received by the Library.
 The following items are unavailable for request:

-(30) UWS Library participates in the ULANZ (University Library Australia and New Zealand) borrowing scheme.
+(30) The University Library participates in the ULANZ (University Library Australia and New Zealand) borrowing scheme.
 Students and staff in good standing (i.e. currently enrolled with no outstanding loans or late fees) are eligible to register with other university participants in these agreements.
 All fees, charges and levies associated with such registrations are to be met by the client.

 (31) Clients who fail to return items on or before the due date or specified time incur late fees and penalties.
 These fees and penalties are designed to assist students by maximising access to, and availability of, library materials.